iron-io/docs/worker/reference/api/index.md

 * **name**: A unique name for your worker.
 This will be used to assign tasks to the worker as well as to update the code.
 If a worker with this name already exists, the code you are uploading will be added as a new revision.

-When uploading code new, the following are required (not required if just updating code options below):
+When uploading new code, the following are required (not required if just updating code options below):

 * **image**: The Docker image for your worker.